 Promoted to associate head coach on Oct.
-3, 2013, Mike Calise enters his seventh total season with the Crimson in 2014.
+3, 2013, Mike Calise enters his 12th total season with the Crimson in 2019.
 Calise rejoined the women’s soccer staff as an assistant coach in March 2010 after previously serving in Cambridge during the 2005 and 2006 seasons.

 Calise earned the NSCAA Mid-Atlantic Region Assistant Coach of the Year in 2013 after helping Harvard to its 11th Ivy League title, wrapping its conference slate with a perfect 7-0 record for the first time since 1999.
 Margaret “Midge” Purce was named the Ivy League Rookie and Player of the Year, as well as a unanimous selection to the Ancient Eight first team.
 Senior captain Peyton Johnson (unanimous) and sophomore Haley Washburn also earned first team accolades, headlining seven total Crimson student-athletes to garner conference honors.